VictorHeDev/BobaBae/README.md

 Main goals:
 - Render canvas
-- Render background (moving image)
+- Render background (static vs. moving image)
 - Render character
   - Character movement associated with "WASD" keys (bind movement to key up and down events)
+  - No collision detection yet
+  - Jumping is a plus
-- Create initial methods for objects
+- Create initial methods for objects (items)

 ### Day 4, 5 - Main bulk of coding and handling logic
 The goal for the next two days is to handle most of the actual gameplay and logic.
 That means creating the gravity logic for the items, Kevin's jumping animation, decrementing lives/hearts/Boba-bar, and collision logic.
 We have to make sure that Kevin can only stay within the contents of the screen and he can either stay at a baseline position or jump.
 We might want to create additional ledges for him to jump on top of for a more dynamic gaming experience.

 Main goals:
+- Movement logic
 - Gravity logic
 - Collision logic